19 Jun Drawing from life or from your phone?

 There are many places where you can get your ideas from and use as the starting point for a drawing.
-More and more often, we are finding that students are drawing the still life that is in front of them, objects/subjects, portraits or even landscape from their phones, ie. off a photo on their phone screen rather than directly.
+More and more often, I am finding that students are drawing the still life that is in front of them, objects/subjects, portraits or even landscape from their phones, ie. off a photo on their phone screen rather than directly.

 Some of my best work as a student was done in the depths of the woods where I just HAD to get the drawing done before I got too cold or it got too dark.
 The mark making becomes much more lively and energetic, the editing of the information is more crucial – you just get down what is needed to create a sense of the place/object, not the details.

 We replicate these constraints in many of our drawing exercises, forcing you to work faster and less controlled to get the best work from you.
-Find out more about our Online Mentoring Course.
+Find out more about my Portfolio preparation course.

 You might be wondering what the big deal is and why it’s a big no-no to work from a photo?
 Apart from what we have mentioned above there are other reasons, there is the size of the screen – HOW SMALL?!
 How on earth can you see anything?
 Is it just laziness?